-An intermediate place or state is different from src, plf and tmf in that these all refer to the beginning of an event,
+An intermediate place or state is different from src, plf and tmf in that these all refer to the beginning of an event, whereas via describes the middle of an event.

 An intermediate place or state is different from gol, plt and tmt in that these all refer to the end of an event, whereas via describes the middle of an event.